troelskn/krudt/README.markdown

 Krudt - databasedriven web framework based on konstrukt ==

-This is an basic crud scaffolding generator for [Konstrukt](http://konstrukt.dk).
-The script will add some runtime ressources as well as two new commands under scripts:

-The two commands are:

-    script/generate_model
-    script/generate_components

-You start by generating a model (A database table gateway).
-After that, you can create standard components for this.
+Krudt is a web application framework based on [Konstrukt](http://konstrukt.dk).
+It provides a complete application environment with various helpers for getting started.

 Dependencies
 --

 * PHP Version > 5
 * SVN and GIT
-* Konstrukt
-* pdoext
-* bucket

-Installation
+Getting started
 --

+To create a new application, make a clone of krudt:

+    git clone git://github.com/troelskn/krudt.git myapp
+    cd myapp
+    script/install

 Krudt is designed to pull in all its dependencies as local copies under under `thirdparty/`.
 You might want to remopve these and use system-wide installs (For example, using the pear installer), but this is a good starting point, as it provides a self-contained system.

-Start by running `script/install`.
-This will init and pull in all submodules/svn-externals into `thirdparty`.

-Usage
---

-Edit the config/local.inc.php with the database credentials.
+Edit the config/development.inc.php with the database credentials.
 Most people needs to have these lines:

     $factory->pdo_dsn = 'mysql:host=localhost;dbname=dbname';
     $factory->pdo_username = 'dbuser';